 This seems like a very unexpected result – the reason it occurs is because of the increase in corporation tax, and the way in which profits of between £50,000 to £250,000 will be taxed, from April 2023.

-Whilst it certainly helps to save tax on any new equipment purchases.
+The super deduction certainly helps to save tax on any new equipment purchases.
 Whether it encourages dentists with a company to invest in new additional pieces of equipment or simply make purchases they were intending to make anyway, only time will tell.

 Dentists have acess to the AIA and are used to getting 100% tax deductions for most of their equipment purchases.
 I don’t agree that the extra 30% super deduction justifies the title of ‘biggest business tax cut in modern British history’.

 It doesn’t help with the investment into a new property or anyone wanting to acquire the goodwill of any existing practice.
 It is no help to self-employed dentists.

 Remember you do not need to rush to spend before March 2023.
 When the super deduction ends, the anticipated higher rates of tax relief from April 2023 will more than offset the loss of the super deduction.

 As I always say, everyone’s tax affairs are different.
 This article is prepared as a guide to give an understanding only.

 You should always take professional paid advice from an accountant or tax adviser prior to taking any actions after reading this article.